 For KS5 students, a greater focus is placed on explaining Oxford – both in terms of the teaching and student experience that sets it apart, and its application process, including personal statements, admissions tests and interviews.

 Student Ambassadors show visiting pupils the key areas of the college, including social spaces, the dining hall, and library.
-This provides pupils with an insight into college life, as well giving them a chance to meet current students.
+This provides pupils with an insight into college life, as well as giving them a chance to meet current students.